 Breakfast buffet and daily parking are not cheap

-This hotel is somewhat notable for being the first Holiday Inn in Manhattan, built in 1964.
+Formerly the first Holiday Inn in Manhattan, built in 1964, this conveniently located Midtown hotel became The Watson Hotel in 2017.
 Though the exterior is remarkably dull, rooms -- 596 in two towers, North and South -- offer contemporary decor in neutral tones.
 In the summer, the hotel’s most notable feature comes alive: an outdoor rooftop pool, sundeck, and bar serving drinks.
 The rest of the year, guests can head to the main sports bar, which has authentic NYC artifacts from the owner’s collection, including a Harley-Davidson.
-Free Wi-Fi (a Holiday Inn Standard) is offered throughout.
+Free Wi-Fi is offered throughout.
 The location -- on West 57th St., as the name suggests -- is within walking distance of Columbus Circle, Central Park, and Lincoln Center.
 Just note that there are more stylish options in the neighborhood for the price, such as the Tryp and the Paramount.

-A mid-range corporate chain with a touch of the owner's personality
+A mid-range hotel with a touch of the owner's personality

-This franchised hotel’s main entrance, marked by the chain's easily recognizable green and white branding, leads guests to a spacious, if bland, corporate lobby.
+The hotel’s main entrance leads guests to a spacious, if bland, corporate lobby.
 There is a concierge area for guests interested in theater tickets -– a convenient amenity, considering the hotel's proximity to the Theater District.

 The clientele here includes overseas travelers, business travelers, group travelers, student groups, and entertaining groups performing at nearby Carnegie Hall or Lincoln Center.
 It's also popular for those in the healthcare industry who use the meeting space for small conferences.
 (Roosevelt Hospital is a block away.)

 When this property opened in 1964 to house visitors to the World's Fair, it was the first Holiday Inn in Manhattan.
 It became a Days Inn for 10 years, before it became a Holiday Inn again in 1996.
-Rooms have been renovated but that doesn’t mean the hotel feels modern -- no, it would take some serious work to rid itself of its past.
+In February 2017, it was re-branded as The Watson Hotel.
+Rooms were fully renovated in 2014, but that doesn’t mean the hotel feels modern -- no, it would take some serious work to rid itself of its past.
 But it's one of the more affordable mid-range options near Midtown sights and Central Park.
 The colorful sports bar, decorated with the owner's collection of sports memorabilia and his Harley-Davidson, can usually be counted on for a happy hour crowd and top Billboard hits.